-The selling stockholder and any underwriters, broker-dealers or agents that participate in the sale of our common stock or interests therein will be considered "underwriters" within the meaning of Section 2(11) of the Securities Act in connection with such sales and, as such, any discounts, commissions, concessions or profit they earn on any resale of the shares may be deemed to be underwriting discounts and commissions under the Securities Act.
-Since the selling stockholder is deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act, it will be subject to the prospectus delivery requirements of the Securities Act.
+The selling stockholder and any underwriters, broker-dealers or agents that participate in the sale of our common stock or interests therein may be considered "underwriters" within the meaning of Section 2(11) of the Securities Act.
+In such event, any discounts, commissions, concessions or profit they earn on any resale of the shares may be deemed to be underwriting discounts and commissions under the Securities Act.
+If the selling stockholder is an "underwriter" within the meaning of Section 2(11) of the Securities Act, then it will be subject to the prospectus delivery requirements of the Securities Act.
 In no event shall any broker-dealer receive fees, commissions and markups which, in the aggregate, would exceed eight percent (8%).